 Here at Patcham Infant School Nursery Class every child is welcomed, nurtured and encouraged to thrive.
-We provide a stimulating environment and exciting learning experiences, helping children to reach their full potential through their play and learning.
+We provide an outstanding, stimulating environment and exciting learning experiences, helping children to reach their full potential through their play and learning.

 The Foundation Stage Teachers plan from the Development Matters of the Early Years Foundation Stage (EYFS).

 The principles of the EYFS are grouped into four themes:

 - A Unique Child- every child is a competent learner from birth who can be resilient, capable, confident and self-assured.

 - Positive Relationships- children learn to be independent from a base of strong relationships with parents and/or a key person.

 - Enabling Environments- the environment plays a key role in supporting and extending children’s development and learning.

 - Learning and Development- children learn and develop in different ways and at different rates.

 (Taken from the ‘Statutory Framework for the Early Years Foundation Stage’, 2012)